-Nearly twice as many women have AD as men do, according to the Health Resources and Services Administration.
-A University of California San Diego study found that AD worsens more quickly in women than it does in men.
+Nearly twice as many women have AD as men, according to the U.S. Department of Health and Human Services.
+AD also worsens more quickly in women than it does in men.

-The study also showed that brain shrinkage was more severe in women with AD than in it was in men with the disease.
-It didn’t explain why this happens, but researchers guess that brain changes in women with AD may be due to other causes.
+Brain shrinkage tends to be more severe in women with AD than in men with the disease.
+Researchers suggest that brain changes in women with AD may be due to other causes.

-Heart disease can raise the risk of getting AD.
-Other conditions that can cause heart disease and are linked to a higher risk of getting AD include:
+Heart disease can raise your risk of getting AD.
+Other conditions that cause heart disease are also linked to a higher risk of getting AD, including:

 - high blood pressure